 Should he start his pension at age 60 or 65?

-A simple analysis, however, does not take into account the time value of money.
-If David has to use $97,680 of his own money from age 60 to 65 then he will not be earning interest on that money.
-If we assume David could earn 4% on his money, it moves his break-even age out to about age 73.
+A simple analysis, however, doesn't take into account the time value of money.
+If David has to use $97,680 of his own money from age 60 to 65, he will not earn interest on that money.
+If we assume that David could earn 4% on his money, it moves the break-even age out to about age 73.

-Assuming David waits until age 65 to begin his pension, if he lives to 80, his delayed pension start date will put over $120,000 extra in his pocket when compared to starting his pension at 60.
-(Analysis still assuming a 4% return on David's personal savings and investments.)
+Assuming David waits until age 65 to begin his pension, if he lives to 80, his delayed pension start date will put over $120,000 extra in his pocket when compared to starting his pension at 60, assuming a 4% return on David's personal savings and investments.

-Be cautious in assuming you can earn a high rate of return as you must also consider the level of investment risk required to attempt to earn that higher return.
+Be cautious in assuming you can earn a high rate of return, as you must also consider the level of investment risk required to attempt to earn that higher return.
 Pension income is guaranteed.
 Comparing pension benefits to riskier investments is not a fair analysis.
-It is often difficult if not impossible to find a higher rate of return from safe investments.
+It's often difficult, if not impossible, to find a higher rate of return on safe investments.